 £

-The Enndale Crown Manor & Lordship was Sold by the Crown with full rights to the Earl of Lonsdale in 1822 for 2500 pounds.
-The Territory below with Pink Border is the Ennerdale Lordship that includes mountains, rivers, lakes and mines.
+The Ennerdale Crown Manor & Lordship was Sold directly by the Crown with full rights to the Earl of Lonsdale in 1822 The Territory below with Pink Border is the Ennerdale Lordship that includes mountains, rivers, lakes and mines.
+The Seigneur of Fief Blondel, George Mentz, Esq. is the present Lord of Ennerdale Manor and Forest